For a constructive

 Swiss data policy

-As an independent think tank, we promote dialogue between public administration and research institutions, business associations, companies and civil society organizations.
+As an independent think tank, we promote dialogue between public authorities and research institutions, business associations, companies and civil society organizations.

 News

-The obstacles cited by the Federal Council that speak against the motion are of an operational nature.
+The hurdles cited by the Federal Council that speak against the motion are operational in nature.

-A centralized, national data collection and infrastructure is crucial for making well-founded political decisions.
+A central, national data collection and infrastructure is crucial for making informed policy decisions.

 How can data contribute to solving social challenges – and where are suitable data sources?
 The five-day intensive course takes place in Zurich and Bern.

-As part of the Gaia-X Summit 2024 in Helsinki, the organization is announcing the establishment of a hub in Switzerland.
+During the Gaia-X Summit 2024 in Helsinki, the organization announces the establishment of a hub in Switzerland.

-The Federal Administration is supporting the conference as an implementation partner and is prominently represented in the presentations and panels.
+The Federal Administration supports the conference as an implementation partner and is prominently represented in the presentations and panels.
 Federal Councillor Albert Rösti will open the event with a video message.

 Publications

 Our publications get to the bottom of data policy issues.
-The articles are usually produced collaboratively with various partners and aim to provide practical recommendations for action in Switzerland.
+The articles are usually created collaboratively with various partners and aim at practice-related recommendations for Switzerland.

-"The way the Swiss Data Alliance helps shape policies with stakeholders from science, politics, business and administration is textbook collaborative governance."
+“The way the Swiss Data Alliance co-designs policies with actors from science, politics, business and administration is textbook collaborative governance.”

 – Kevin Andermatt, Institute for Public Management at the ZHAW